-48. It is the responsibility of the student to ensure that all their details are accurate and that the University is kept informed of any changes to their address, emergency contact details and other information.
+49. It is the responsibility of the student to ensure that all their details are accurate and that the University is kept informed of any changes to their address, emergency contact details and other information.
 Students are required to notify the University (using the online enrolment system) of their current home address and local address at the time of commencing a course.
-Once enrolled, all students are required to inform the University of any change of permanent or temporary contact details without delay via the address change facility on the student portal: the Online Administration Services and Integrated Systems (OASIS).
-Students who cannot access this facility must notify the Infozone, HE Administration Office or Partnerships Office in writing of any changes.
+Once enrolled, all students are required to inform the University of any change of permanent or temporary contact details without delay via the 'Update My Information' tab on the student portal: the Online Administration Services and Integrated Systems (OASIS).
+Students who cannot access this facility must notify the Student Centre, HE Administration Office or Partnerships Office in writing of any changes.

-49. New students will be required to provide proof of their identity before being issued with their student ID card.
+50. New students will be required to provide proof of their identity before being issued with their student ID card.
 Acceptable forms of identity include a current driving licence, valid passport or Biometric Residence Permit (BRP).
 International students may be subject to additional requirements before and on arrival in the UK and should refer to Admissions for more information.
 The documentation provided will also be used to confirm that the student's full name is recorded correctly in the University's records system.

-50. Students who change their name, for whatever reason, and would like this change to be recorded in the University's records system and documents including award certificates, must notify the University as soon as possible by submitting the relevant information together with the original of the relevant change of name document to the Infozone, HE Administration Office or Partnerships Office.
+51. Students who change their name, for whatever reason, and would like this change to be recorded in the University's records system and documents including award certificates, must notify the University as soon as possible by submitting the relevant information together with the relevant change of name document using the 'Update My Information' tab in OASIS.
+Students who cannot access this facility must submit the relevant information and documentation to the Student Centre, HE Administration Office or Partnerships Office.
 Degree certificates are legal documents therefore legal proof of a change of name is required in order to issue a degree certificate in a name different to the name with which the student originally enrolled.
 Names will not be changed after certificates have been issued.

-Immigration Status - Visa Students
+Immigration Status (Visa Students)

-51. It is the responsibility of the student to ensure that any developments in their immigration permission are reported to the University without delay and no later than one week of their occurrence.
+52. It is the responsibility of the student to ensure that any developments in their immigration status/category are reported to the University without delay and no later than one week of their occurrence.
 These include, but are not limited to, changes or updates in visa status/visa conditions, collection of new Biometric Residence Permits (BRPs), progress of immigration applications, refusals, appeals or any other changes or developments.
+Students must also inform the University if they change nationality, which means they no longer require a visa for the UK.

-Fees Payment - Visa Students
+Fees Payment (Visa Students)

-52. International Students requiring a student visa are required to pay a £3,000 deposit in order to secure a place on their chosen programme of study and to receive a Confirmation of Acceptance of Studies (CAS) for their visa application.
+53. International Students requiring a student visa are required to pay a minimum £3,000 deposit in order to secure a place on their chosen programme of study and to receive a Confirmation of Acceptance for Studies (CAS) for their visa application.
 There are a number of circumstances where the University may be unable to sponsor a student by issuing a CAS.
 These include (but are not limited to) the following: